soupi/minimal-haskell-emacs/README.md

 Package management approach is based on [this tutorial](http://y.tsutsumi.io/emacs-from-scratch-part-2-package-management.html).

 To get a haskell compiler, I recommend downloading [Stack](https://haskell-lang.org/get-started) and running `stack setup` to install GHC.

-Since `stack setup` does not install ghci in the global environment, you may want to add a script to do that with these commands:
+Since `stack setup` does not install ghci in the global environment, you may want to run this command to create a `~/.local/bin/ghci` executable that will run with the global stack environment:

 ```sh
 if [ ! -f ~/.local/bin/ghci ]; then